This blog may contain affiliate links. Read our disclosure policy for more info.

 Unfortunately, I never had time to go so I can’t tell you how good it is, but reviews on TripAdvisor rate it high especially for those with kids!

 Important info: Admission is free and it’s open from 8 am to 4:30 pm Tuesday to Friday, and 9 am to 5 pm Saturday and Sunday.

 10. Visit the Museum of Costa Rican Art – Museo de Arte Costarricense

 The Museum of Costa Rican Art is home to the most prominent art collections in San Jose and Costa Rica.
 The museum is both indoors and outdoors and features paintings, sculptures, engravings, photographs, videos, and photos.

 I found this place to be okay, but out of the museums I visited, it was my least favorite!

-Important info: The entrance fee is $5 USD or $3 USD with a student card.
+Important info: This museum is now completely free.
 The museum is open from 9 am to 4 pm from Tuesday to Sunday.

 11. Check Out the Central Market